E-Sh4rk/OccurenceTyping/README.md

 # OccurenceTyping

-Can be compiled with:
+Prerequisite:

-- master branch of CDuce and OCaml 4.04.2 (it seems not to compile on >= 4.05).
+- OCaml 4.07.0
-- cduce-next branch of CDuce and OCaml 4.07.0
+- CDuce (cduce-next branch)

 See `INSTALL.md` for more details.